raovarun91/visualisations/README.md

-# visualisations
+# Visualisations

-This repository will host various Visualisation samples to be used in future to refer
+This repository will host various Visualisation samples to be used in future to refer.

+SuperStore - Sales Dashboard is plotly based ipython notebook with Bar charts
+  US choropleth map